Loading

 Do Trusted IP Ranges or corporate networks grant an exemption?

-No. For Report Exports, Step-up authentication for Report Exports is required even when the user is logged in to Salesforce on a "trusted IP" or "corporate network."
+No. Step-up authentication for sensitive Report Actions is required even when the user is logged in to Salesforce on a "trusted IP" or "corporate network."

 Can an admin adjust the frequency of the challenge?